x0x8x/UserBot-1/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Ask Question
-about: Ask a Bot related question
+about: Ask a UserBot related question
 title: For Q&A purposes, please read this template body
 labels: "question"
 ---